eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **generate the project change log**.

-We follow angularjs commit message conventions as follows:
+We follow angularJS commit message conventions as follows:

 ### Commit Message Format